 She will be remembered for her AMAZING food, giving spirit and for her selflessness.
 She lived her life in sacrifice for her children and her loved ones, always opening her heart and home to others.
 Jenny was always a leader and a fighter, witty and creative in all that she tackled, never afraid of anything and always willing to lend a listening ear or comfort you with a home cooked meal.

 Jenny is survived by her grand-daughter, Makayla, her 2 daughters, Jennifer and Kathy, her son-in-law Anthony, and her husband, Sergio.
 Jenny is also survived by her 4 sisters, Chela, Venus, Daisy and Sonia, her 3 brothers, Huberth, Edgar, and Dalton and many nieces and nephews.

 A memorial service will be held for her at Sacred Heart Church in West Covina (date TBD) followed by a reception at the home of her daughter and son-in-law in Alta Loma.

-To send flowers to Jenny's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jenny Marjorie Valero, please visit our floral store.